-If you've ever curled up in Parachute's ridiculously cozy linen sheets or wrapped yourself in its bathroom line, you'll be just as thrilled we were when we heard the Venice, California–based home brand was launching its own hotel.
+If you've ever curled up in Parachute's ridiculously cozy linen sheets or wrapped yourself in its bathroom line, you'll be just as thrilled we were when we heard the Venice, California-based home brand is launching its own hotel.
 Designed by Scott Horne and Peter Dolkas (a MyDomaine favorite), the hotel concept evokes that irresistible Cali-cool vibe with custom home furnishings, locally sourced amenities, and inspired art throughout.
 And the best part: It's completely shoppable.

 "I collaborated with our designer, Scott Horne (also responsible for the showroom store), on outfitting The Parachute Hotel with like-minded vendors, makers, and friends of the brand," she said.
-"Our goal was to create a casual curated space with an overall sense of sophisticated neutrality and modern simplicity."
+"Our goal was to create a casual, curated space with an overall sense of sophisticated neutrality and modern simplicity."

 "When this location became available, I knew it was an opportunity I had to seize," Kaye revealed.
 "I saw its potential as a brand extension, but a lot of work had to be done in a short amount of time.
 No detail went overlooked—every inch of the space was thoughtfully considered."

 "As with any new endeavor—whether it's a retail expansion, opening a hotel, or launching a new bedding or bath collection—there were many unexpected challenges and moving parts," she said.
 "I learned early on in my career that things usually take twice as long as I expect and are twice as hard to accomplish."

 "Perhaps the hardest part of the project (in the most literal sense of the word) was that The Parachute Hotel doesn't have an elevator," said Kaye.
 "There were a few large furniture deliveries that took the entire Parachute team to load into the hotel.
 Teamwork truly does make the dream work."